Multi-instrumentalist Chris Stack (ExperimentalSynth.com), right, is featured in a new interview in the Art + Music + Technology podcast.

-Here’s what host Grosse has to say about the interview:
+Here’s what host Darwin Grosse has to say about the interview:

-The latest episode of the Art + Music + Technology podcast features Pete Dowling and Matt Jackson of Surreal Machines.
+The latest episode of the Art + Music + Technology podcast is an interview with Andrew Kilpatrick, right, of electronics manufacturer Kilpatrick Audio.

 Kilpatrick Audio is known for making modules in the Eurorack format and also in their own 4U Kilpatrick Format.

 “One of the most important things to me is making real things,” notes Kilpatrick at his site.
 “I like things I can hold in my hand.
 I like things that feel well-made.
 I like to dream up an idea for a device and then just build it and try it.”
 Continue reading

 The latest interview from Red Bull Music Academy features composer and synthesist Isao Tomita, best known for his classitronica albums.